licheng5625/data-science-task/README.md

  We could train a RNN model to gererate text to simulate Leo Tolstoy.
 First I try a single layer RNN, after 20 epochs accuracy is stable around 0.022.
 Source code refences to Jason Brownlee's [blog](https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/).
 I use a sentence from chapter 4 for testing.
  ```

- Seed:
+ Text from chapter 4:
- "andre," said his wife, addressing her husband in the same coquettish manner in which she spoke to Original:
+ "andre," said his wife, addressing her husband in the same coquettish manner in which she spoke to
+ Original:
  ther men, "the vicomte has been telling us such a tale about Mademoiselle George and Buonaparte!"
  ```
 ```